Gigaspaces/docker/insightedge/README.md

 ### Configuring the Public Host

 By default, the XAP core's communication protocol (LRMI) uses the same network interface for both binding and publishing.
-You can modify this, using the `XAP_PUBLIC_HOST` enviromnent variable to instruct InsightEdge to publish itself using a different network address, for example the host's network address.
+You can modify this, using the `GS_PUBLIC_HOST` enviromnent variable to instruct InsightEdge to publish itself using a different network address, for example the host's network address.
 In this case, you'll have to expose the ports listed in the [Ports](#ports) section from the Docker container to the host.
 For example:

 ```
-docker run --name test -it -e XAP_PUBLIC_HOST=<your-host-ip-or-name> -p 4174:4174 -p 8200-8300:8200-8300 gigaspaces/insightedge
+docker run --name test -it -e GS_PUBLIC_HOST=<your-host-ip-or-name> -p 4174:4174 -p 8200-8300:8200-8300 gigaspaces/insightedge
 ```

 # Running a Production Cluster on Multiple Hosts

-When running Insightedge in Docker containers on multiple hosts, you need to either configure `XAP_PUBLIC_HOST` or use the `--net=host` option as described above, so that containers on different hosts can interact with each other.
+When running Insightedge in Docker containers on multiple hosts, you need to either configure `GS_PUBLIC_HOST` or use the `--net=host` option as described above, so that containers on different hosts can interact with each other.

-The `XAP_PUBLIC_HOST` environment variable complies with common practices of Docker usage, and maintains image isolation.
+The `GS_PUBLIC_HOST` environment variable complies with common practices of Docker usage, and maintains image isolation.
 However, as per the Docker documentation, to get optimal performance it is recommended to use the `--net=host` option, which uses the host network and removes the extra network hop.
 The XAP Docker image supports both options, so choose the one that best suits your needs.

 ## Beyond the Basics